 Well, it depends.

 Because of these auctions, your Facebook advertising costs will depend on many factors.
-Factors include: the country, the audience, the ad placement, and even how good your ads are.
+These include your ad’s target country, audience, placement, and just how good they are.

 Now that you know how Facebook advertising works, let’s have a look at how to create an actual campaign.

-To make the process easier, let’s break it down into three parts:
+To make the process easier, I’m going to break it down into three parts:

 1. Facebook Advertising Guide: Before